vishal-vaghasiya/interview-questions-ios/Swift.md

 ```

 ### Easy Remember:
-Use weak/unowned to break cycle.
+Use weak/unowned to break the cycle.

 ---